Our Head of Drama is Mrs K E Stafford

 - Twelfth Night (Young Vic)

 - A Very Very Very Dark Matter (Bridge Theatre)

 - The Believers are But Brothers (B’ham Hippodrome)

 - The Animals & Children Took to the Streets (Lyric, Hammersmith)

 - Dead Dog in a Suitcase (Oxford Playhouse)

 Drama and Theatre Studies students go on to study a wide range of subjects in the Arts, Humanities and Sciences.

-Specifically in the field of Drama, in recent years, students have gone on to study the discipline further at Warwick, Royal Holloway, Exeter and Bath amongst other universities and at establishments including ArtsEd, Birmingham School of Acting and LIPA.
+Specifically in the field of Drama, in recent years, students have gone on to study the discipline further at Warwick, Royal Holloway, Birmingham, Exeter and Bath amongst other universities and at Drama Schools including ArtsEd, Birmingham School of Acting, Bristol Old Vic Theatre School and LIPA.